 On September 8-9 2020, the board members of the Dreamhouse Foundation held a Mobile Library Making workshop.
-This workshop was held together with the professionals from the Department of English Education and the Department of Product Design at Duta Wacana Christian University Yogyakarta.
+This workshop was held together with the professionals from the Department of English Education and the Department of Production Design at Duta Wacana Christian University Yogyakarta.
 The training was held in two days.

 In this workshop, the board members of the Dreamhouse Foundation received material on developing good, creative, and fun mentoring methods for street and at-risk children.
 The mentors are also taught the concept design of a mobile library which will later become a reference in the Dreamhouse Mobile Library (Perpusling) program.
 The mobile library is currently under the processing stage.